 For people who want easy access to all the GPIO pins, this Raspberry Pi case is a safe option.
 If you want to add a HAT on your Raspberry PI, the Pibow Coupe 4 makes things very accessible.
 It’s not completely sealed and leaves the GPIO pins untouched.
 There is enough room to run as many cables as possible in this case.
 This includes access to the camera and displays CSI ports.
 There are also a couple of color options available.

 You can get it in Ninja, Red, and Rainbow colorways.
 The Ninja is a stealthy black color, but the rainbow looks like the most flashy option and will brighten up any desk.
 This case does not have a cooling solution, but the CPU is uncovered so you can add your own heatsink on here.
 Even with a heatsink on top, you can easily add a HAT on top.
 This colorful case comes together in layers that you need to assemble manually around the Pi and tighten down with included screws.

-Next up, we have another very popular choice among Pi enthusiasts.
+Next up, we have the best looking Raspberry Pi 4 case enthusiasts.
 This one is the Flirc Pi 4 case in minimal looking silver color.
 In terms of design, this is the best-looking case out there.
 It has a lot to offer, from the design to the passive cooling capability.
 No wonder it’s such a popular choice.
 It has a lot of other things to offer as well, so here’s a quick breakdown.

 Hands down, this is the best choice when it comes to fit and finish.
 The exterior is made out of aluminum, and it feels quite solid.
 It takes the Raspberry Pi from an unassuming board to sleek looking mini PC.
 The manufacturing process is quite good here, and the overall quality looks great.
 It also fits the Raspberry Pi 4 perfectly.
 The GPIO ports are easily accessible through the bottom of the case.